About

-Afon Community Dance is based in Rhondda Cynon Taf and works throughout South Wales delivering fun and exciting Creative & Contemporary Dance sessions and projects through the medium of Welsh and English.
-All sessions are delivered by a team of highly skilled and experienced dance practitioners, who work in line with the National Occupational Standards.
+Afon Community Dance C.I.C is based in Rhondda Cynon Taf and works throughout South Wales delivering fun and exciting Creative & Contemporary Dance sessions and projects through the medium of Welsh and English.
+All sessions are delivered by a team of highly skilled and experienced dance practitioners.
 We lead sessions in schools, communities and residential homes.

 Inclusion